 CAR166: Sandpatch, Serpentine and Geraldton sites are within 10nM of CAR166 aerodromes.
 R.M. will talk to Sun and see if we can get a letter from CASA giving is permission to fly without VHF radios.

-VHF Radio endorsements: These will become part of the intermediate pilot endorsement.
+VHF Radio endorsements: These will become part of both the intermediate and advanced pilot endorsement.

 HGAWA friendly meeting